 If you save some money for after Christmas sales, you can get all the wrapping paper and supplies you need for the following year at 90% off.
 Don't buy the expensive paper (it just gets ripped apart).

 I make simple cloth bags from fabric remnants or clothes that have seen better days, curtains, sheets, even pant legs, and cloth napkins.
 Kids recognize a favorite flannel shirt every birthday or Christmas, forever!

 Use freezer paper for gift wrap, you can stencil it, put cute stickers on it, or just leave it plain.

 If you want to help our environment as well as save money then stop using wasteful, polluting bubble wrap and tape for wrapping and posting your gifts.
 Look instead at using almost free and stylish products like corrugated card and old fashioned string.

 You get a gift that is wrapped with beautiful paper or a beautifully decorated gift bag with lovely tissue paper and you would like to save and reuse the gift paper or the tissue paper, but it's all crumpled and creased.

 Don't buy new Christmas wrapping paper if at all possible.
 There are lots of things you can use instead; try to recycle and reuse instead.

 This is a guide about using butcher paper for gift wrap.
 Butcher paper makes simple classic looking gift wrap and is easy to decorate if you want a more personalized style.

 This is a guide about using wallpaper for wrapping presents.
 Wallpaper is sturdy and comes in many colors and motifs, making it a nice alternative to ordinary wrapping paper.
-Use leftovers from your last project or remnants found at thrift stores or yard sales.

 This is a guide about frugal gift wrapping ideas.
 It doesn't have to cost much to create attractive wrapping for presents.